 As crazy as it sounds, Roy’s superstition would help pave the way to a fantastic career.
 Roy went on to win four Stanley Cups and three Vezina Trophies.

-Likely the most disturbing superstition in NHL history belongs to “Mr. Goalie”, also known as Glenn Hall.
+Likely the most disturbing superstition in NHL history belongs to Hall of Famer Glenn Hall, also known as “Mr. Goalie.”